(214) 390-7947 (Overseas Callers)

 When should I apply for a volunteering project in Kenya?

-You should apply for our volunteering projects in Kenya as soon as possible, whenever you find yourself seeking for a volunteering trip abroad, have found a project which resonates with you, and have determined the dates which you are available to travel.
-Applying a few months in advance is desirable, as this gives IFRE more than enough time to make sure everything is in order for your life-changing volunteer experience.
+You should apply for our volunteering projects in Kenya as soon as possible.
+Whenever you find yourself seeking a volunteering trip abroad, have found a project that resonates with you, and have determined the dates that you are available to travel.
+Applying a few months in advance is desirable, as this gives IFRE more than enough time to make sure everything is ready for your life-changing volunteer experience.

 What happens once I submit my documents and application?